-One Nation leaders have addressed their supporters as counting shows an unprecedented surge for the party across South Australia.
-Pauline Hanson telling Peter Malinauskas she was leaving him “some landmines, they are called One Nation members of parliament”.
+One Nation leaders have addressed their supporters as counting shows an unprecedented surge in support for the party across SA.
+Pauline Hanson tells Peter Malinauskas she is leaving him “some landmines, they are called One Nation members of parliament”.

-One Nation is seeing a surge in support across South Australia with two upper house members likely – and candidates giving the Liberal party a push in regional South Australia.
+One Nation saw a surge in support across South Australia in State Election vote counting and is likely to end up with at least two upper house members as its candidates give the Liberal party a serious push in regional South Australia.

-SA Leader Cory Bernardi was on stage at the party’s Kent Town celebration telling supporters “this is a declaration that things are not good enough in South Australia and not good enough in Australia”.
+SA Leader Cory Bernardi was on stage at the party’s Kent Town Hotel election celebration last night telling supporters “this is a declaration that things are not good enough in South Australia and not good enough in Australia”.

 “Australians, my promise to all of you, and this team’s promise to you, is that we will never shirk an issue.
 We will never stop speaking up for every South Australian.
 We will never stop going to visit the communities that have been forgotten.”

-Pauline Hanson warning “Victoria, we are coming for you”.
+Pauline Hanson later added her own message, warning “Victoria, we are coming for you” in its next election.

-For the Liberal Party, Chaffey, covering mainly the Riverland, was under threat earlier in the night where Liberal sitting member Tim Whetstone said he saw voters arriving at voting booths “upset”.
+For the Liberal Party, the seat of Chaffey that mainly covers the Riverland was under threat earlier in the night where Liberal sitting member Tim Whetstone said he saw voters arriving at local voting booths feeling “upset”.

-“I’m seeing a sentiment that has been reflective, that people are a little disgruntled with the major parties,” he told the ABC, Whetstone looking likely to hold the seat.
+“I’m seeing a sentiment that has been reflective [of the vote], that people are a little disgruntled with the major parties,” he told the ABC, Whetstone now looking likely to hold onto his seat as vote counting progressed.

 “I guess it really does just typify what we’re seeing in South Australia … people are coming up to the polling booths looking for an orange t-shirt as a protest vote.

-‘The waters have been muddied we’ve seen leadership change… we’ve seen the shenanigans going on in Canberra… we’re seeing global uncertainty… we’re seeing the wine industry on its knees … they are really, really upset at the moment.”
+He added that “the waters have been muddied” as the Liberal Party had seen leadership change and “shenanigans going on in Canberra… we’re seeing global uncertainty… we’re seeing the wine industry on its knees” and voters in the region were “really, really upset at the moment.”

-Hanson, Bernardi and another upper house candidate likely to win a spot in the parliament Carlos Quaremba were celebrating at the Kent Town Hotel on Saturday night.
+Hanson and Bernardi were joined at the Kent Town Hotel by another upper house candidate likely to win a spot in the state parliament Carlos Quaremba.

-Despite a commanding Labor lead, One Nation’s dramatic rise in polling popularity became one of the election’s major talking points and raised questions over the new opposition in SA.
+Despite there having been an ongoing projected commanding Labor lead in the election, One Nation’s dramatic rise in polling popularity became one of the campaign’s major talking points and raised questions over the new opposition in SA.

 Exclusive polling from DemosAU/Ace Strategies released on Thursday had One Nation outpacing the Liberal Party 23 per cent to 17 per cent, with the Liberals at risk of being replaced as official opposition.